A Mouthful of Petrol

 Q: What music can I use?

 A: You can use composed music but you must have written permission from the composer to use their music.
-This is easiest if you know the composer.
 If music has been released by a record label it is often very difficult to obtain the rights and it will most likely be expensive.
 We suggest teaming up with a composer or musician, or using free library music, which you may be able to find online, but make sure to check the terms of use very carefully.

 Q: Can I use archive material that I have shot prior to the competition’s timescale?

-A: You are allowed to use a reasonable amount of archive pictures and footage so long as you own the rights to use them and it is clear that the documentary at large was made during the challenge timescale.
+A: You are allowed to use a reasonable amount of archive pictures and footage so long as you own the rights to use them and it is clear that the documentary at large was made during the challenge timescale between 11 June to 22 September 2025.

 Q: Do I need to be a professional filmmaker to take part?

-A: No, the Filmmaking Challenge is open to both professional and non-professional community filmmakers and we welcome a range of stories, experiences and expertise.
+A: No, the Filmmaking Challenge is open to both professional and non-professional filmmakers and we welcome a range of stories, experiences and abilities.